Saximma/healthcare-appointments-sql-project/README.md

     ROUND(SUM(CASE WHEN status = 'No-show' THEN 1 ELSE 0 END) * 100.0
     / COUNT(*), 2) AS no_show_rate
   FROM appointments;
-Insight:
+- Result: The no-show rate is 26%
-The no-show rate is 26%, indicating potential revenue loss, Reminder systems may reduce revenue loss
+- Insight: Potential revenue loss, Reminder systems may reduce revenue loss

 3. Which month has the highest appointments?
   SELECT